Albanian Australians: Communities in Victoria

 The Australian census of 1947 recorded 227 Shepparton Muslims, most of whom were from an Albanian background.
-In local media, negativity toward post-war Shepparton Albanians sharply decreased and they were depicted as hard-working people with civic participation in the town.
+In local media, negativity toward post–war Shepparton Albanians sharply decreased and they were depicted as hard–working people with civic participation in the town.
 In the early 1950s, Shepparton Albanians established their own Albanian Muslim Society and fund-raised in their community, and built Victoria's first mosque in the late 1950s.
 In the 1950s, Albanians partook in the revival of Islamic life within Australia, creating networks and institutions for the community.
-Religious and social survival prompted Albanians, like other Muslims of different ethnic backgrounds who were geographically dispersed, to co-operate on social projects through Muslim associations.
+Religious and social survival prompted Albanians, like other Muslims of different ethnic backgrounds who were geographically dispersed, to co–operate on social projects through Muslim associations.

 The Islamic Society of Victoria (ISV) was established in the late 1950s; its first head was an Albanian and during the early 1960s Albanians comprised most of its membership.
 The multicultural organisation laid foundations for Muslim groups like the Albanians to individually create Muslim facilities and infrastructure for their growing communities.
 Albanians based in Melbourne established their own Albanian Muslim Society and constructed the city's first mosque in the late 1960s.
 In the same decade, a multicultural Muslim women's association was established in Carlton North; its membership included Albanian women.
 Albanian radio was established in Melbourne by Bahri Bregu and Luk Çuni.
 In 1974, an Albanian Catholic Society was established and in 1993, the Australian Albanian Women's Association was created.

 During the 1990s, migration programmes were set up in the Goulburn Valley to aid with Albanian family reunifications and the sponsoring of migrants.
 An estimated 100 Albanian families migrated to Shepparton after the collapse of communism in Albania.
 Coming from the same region in Albania, they joined the older Shepparton Albanian community which, as family contacts, sponsored their work visas, and gave them support through social networks and often employment.
-Some of the new Albanian arrivals were able to gain Australian citizenship through descent from earlier migrant forebearers with Australian citizenship who had been unable to leave Albania following the Second World War.
-Shepparton Albanians became a well-integrated and financially successful community, with many employed as market gardeners and orchardists.
+Some of the new Albanian arrivals were able to gain Australian citizenship through descent from earlier migrant forebears with Australian citizenship who had been unable to leave Albania following the Second World War.
+Shepparton Albanians became a well–integrated and financially successful community, with many employed as market gardeners and orchardists.

 The Albanian presence in Shepparton is "well known and well regarded".
 Some history books about Shepparton document the importance of the Albanian contribution to its growth and development.
 They include accounts of tomato farmer Sam Dhosi, landowner Golë Feshti, orchardist Sam Sali, and Ridvan (Riddy) Ahmet and his brother who founded a business transporting fresh produce to Melbourne and later dominating the market.
 Notable figures from the local Albanian community have been honoured in Shepparton for their achievements with streets named after them.
 These are Feshti Street for Golë Feshti, Asim Drive for Ismet Asim—a young Albanian migrant who later owned orchards and a dairy farm—and others such as Sabri Drive, Sam Crescent and Sali Drive.